tursodatabase/libsql/ext/jni/README.md

 - Names of databases, tables, and collations must not contain characters which differ in MUTF-8 and UTF-8, or certain APIs will mis-translate them on their way between languages.
-The sqlite3_trace_v2() implementation is also currently affected by this, in that it will necessarily translate traced SQL statements to MUTF-8.
+APIs which transfer other client-side data to Java take extra care to convert the data at the cost of performance.

 [modutf8]: https://docs.oracle.com/javase/8/docs/api/java/io/DataInput.html#modified-utf-8